 There are many big advantages from working from home.
 A huge financial advantage is the reduction in fuel costs and daycare expenses.
 You can also completely eliminate your commute, and many at-home careers allow you to work your career around your home schedule.
 However, one of the greatest disadvantages from working at home is the daily distractions you may encounter.
 Independent contractors such as medical transcription/healthcare documentation specialist stand to suffer the most from home distractions, as it directly affects their pay.
 Below are four simple tips on how to stay focused while working from home.

 Prepare Your Workspace

 It is very important to set ground rules with friends and family early in your new career as an MT/HDS and stick to these rules.
 Many people believe that because you are working from home you can stop for coffee and a chat at any time.
-Give your friends and family the scheduled times that you will be available for calls or visits (breaks, lunch time, etc.) and let them know that outside these times you are working and are not available for social visits or calls.
+Give your friends and family the scheduled times that you will be available for calls or visits (breaks, lunchtime, etc.)so you can stay focused.
+Let your friends know that outside these times you are working and are not available for social visits or calls.

 Eliminate Your Distractions

 Having a work-at-home career requires having the ability to keep distractions to a minimum.
 This will enable you to balance your personal and work time properly.
 Below are a few major distractions to avoid:

 - Telephone calls – The easiest way to avoid this distraction is to use an answering machine.
 You can create a voice message telling callers when you will be available to return the call.
 This will also be useful for keeping potential visitors at bay!

 - Television – The television should be turned off while you are working.
 This is a distraction that will not only slow you down but could also cause you to make costly errors.

 - Email and instant messaging – Turn off instant messaging.
 This can be a big distraction while you are working.
 You can check your email first thing in the morning and at breaks, lunches, after work.